 During my early career at sea I took my ‘Steering Certificate’, a process of instruction that eventually qualified me to helm and steer a course of one of these large ocean-going vessels.
 I’d been at sea for some time and whilst on the helm under the guidance of the ship’s Master and NO (Navigating Officer) in the early stages they would often be heard to ask me if I was “carving my name in it” due to the water track flowing miles behind us.
 Whilst I clearly took a few small detours, having a goal and the advice of senior officers eventually helped me focus on the task making it a smoother and more efficient journey for all those on-board.

-Steering an efficient journey has recently been brought into sharp focus for many small businesses that are now on the brink of disappearing for good due to the impact from the COVID-19 pandemic.
+Steering an efficient journey has recently been brought into sharp focus for many small businesses that are now on the brink of disappearing for good due to the impact from the COVID-19 pandemic (and the UK Transition from the EU – AKA Brexit).
 Some of these business owners will be sat at home under social lockdown rules considering the likelihood of three possible scenarios, either a slow or fast demise, or a fortunate survival, but unlike me, many will be completely isolated and therefore on their own.

-So, if you’re in the group where your traditional markets may not return to previous trading levels, or they might not appeal to you for the long-haul post COVID-19, having frequently available support from an appropriate consultant, or a non-executive director or directors, are two suggestions that can help you plot a course for the benefit of your business.
-Not only will you have constant access to support from people with the right balance of skills, but they can help you supercharge your enthusiasm and determination and provide help on pricing strategies, planning, market advice and more.
-Where you can choose to bring in senior advisors who work exclusively in your sector, exclusively for you within your sector, or from outside your sector, are some of the preliminary choices you have the power to make along with various ways to structure those arrangements.
-So, I implore you to use this global tragedy as a means for change now to make such occurrences as COVID-19 more bearable (at least commercially) in the future.
+So, if you’re in the group where your traditional markets may not return to previous trading levels, or they might not appeal to you for the long-haul post COVID-19/UK Transition, having support available from an appropriate consultant, or a non-executive director can help you plot a course for the benefit of your business.
+Not only will you have constant access to support from people with the right balance of skills and connections, but they can help you supercharge your enthusiasm and determination and provide help on pricing strategies, planning, market advice, import/export, regulations and more.
+So, I urge you to embrace these new challenges and strive towards a brighter future.

 Unfortunately, many small business owners get fixated on the minutiae with every initiative having to deliver a positive ROI, assuming of course there’s some sort of a plan to work to, or they simply graft long hours in the hope that they’ll reach a suitable conclusion.
 But without knowing what a suitable conclusion looks like, it’s not wise to measure everything in the moment because you’ll convince yourself you’re making mistakes and simply withdraw to your initial position of false comfort.